publicityreform/findbyimage/_posts/2017-05-09-create-compute-instance.md

 categories: [howto]
 ---

-the goal of this tutorial is to set up a virutal machine on google cloud platform that runs tensorflow and jupyter notebook, then to clone a git repository and play with the code / train models /etc
+the goal of this tutorial is to set up a virutal machine (a cloud compute instance) on google cloud platform that runs tensorflow and jupyter notebook, then to clone a git repository into this instance so that you can run the included code / train models /etc

-based on a combination of these two different techniques: [1](https://haroldsoh.com/2016/04/28/set-up-anaconda-ipython-tensorflow-julia-on-a-google-compute-engine-vm/
+the info below is partially based on a combination of these two different techniques: [1](https://haroldsoh.com/2016/04/28/set-up-anaconda-ipython-tensorflow-julia-on-a-google-compute-engine-vm/
 ), [2](https://medium.com/google-cloud/running-jupyter-notebooks-on-gpu-on-google-cloud-d44f57d22dbd). also feel free to make use of google's extensive help docs [here](https://support.google.com/cloud/)

-if you would like to be added to the class project ("findbyimage"), email lee or luke to have a user created for you - by joining this project you can see and share virtual machines with the rest of the class, and you don't need to enter any credit card info.
+*note: if you would like to be added to the class project ("findbyimage"), email lee or luke to have a user created for you - by joining this project you can see and share virtual machines with the rest of the class, and you don't need to enter any credit card info.*

 alternatively, the following process should work the same if you would prefer to create your own projects + instances independently - follow the instructions for setting up a new account (you get 300 dollars credit to begin with, but will need to give credit card info).